Master of Arts in Mental Health Counseling

 - Provide a personal statement: The personal statement should clearly explain your relevant educational background and the reasons you wish to pursue a degree in mental health counseling.

-- Please note: The Graduate Record Exam (GRE) is required for admission to the program, however; the psychology subject test is not required.
+- Please note: The Graduate Record Exam (GRE) is optional for admission to the program, and the psychology subject test is not required.
 Please only take the general GRE test.
 You may submit recent (that is, no more than five years old) results of the GRE general exam.
 IU Kokomo's GRE code is 1337.
-Acceptance will not be based entirely on the GRE score.
+Acceptance will not be based entirely on the GRE score, but could supplement your application.
 For information about the GRE and potentially qualifying for a fee reduction, please visit this GRE website.

 Please send hard copies of your official transcripts to Rosalyn Davis, Ph.D. at the following address: